 To begin with it can seem rather harsh.
 However a small amount of practice should soon enable you to control it correctly.
 If you have trouble reaching the brake with your heel on the floor you can use a device to raise the floor to make things easier as you begin.

-When braking for a hazard you should normally brake firmly enough as soon as you stop braking in order to stop a little distance from the hazard without having to increase the pedal pressure as you get closer.
+When braking for a hazard you should normally brake firmly enough as soon as you start braking in order to stop a little distance from the hazard without having to increase the pedal pressure as you get closer.

 The parking brake is used to hold the vehicle stationary while the brake pedal isn’t being used.
 If it is applied it will automatically lock on.
 In some cars the whole action of applying and releasing it is now automatic.
 In this case there may just be a button on the dashboard to override it.

 In a basic automatic car you simply need to select D (drive) to allow the car to go forward and R for reverse.
-You should always have the footbrake pressed firmly as you select the gear.
+You should always have the footbrake pressed firmly as you select a gear when stationary.

 In a manual car you will need to change gears to enable the car to be driven comfortably.

 You should normally change up as soon as the next highest gear will enable the car to accelerate.
 On a flat road this is normally at an engine speed of somewhere around 1500 rpm.
 If you are in too high a gear the car will not accelerate.
 If you are in too low a gear the car will be very sensitive to the gas pedal.